yy-ko/cash/README.md

-## Enhancing Hyperedge Prediction with Context-Aware Self-Supervised Learning
+# Enhancing Hyperedge Prediction with Context-Aware Self-Supervised Learning (Under review at IEEE TKDE)
-### Under review at IEEE TKDE.
+Yunyong Ko, Hanghang Tong, and Sang-Wook Kim
 This repository provides an implementation of *CASH*.

 ## The overview of CASH